Bean-Curd/IP_SleepDeprived/README.md

 3. A profile button for users to access the shop and sign out
 4. A shop section for users to see their Primogems and convert them over to their Genshin Accounts
 5. A Character Trivia page to display Character Questions and buttons with their answers, a 30 second countdown timer for the questions and a help button for users to give the question they are struggling with to another user
-6. A Genshin Trivia page to display general Genshin Questions and buttons wth their answers, a 30 second countdown timer for the question and display of the user's unlocked character <strong>(If a favourite character has not been selected, a random character is chosen)</strong>
+6. A Genshin Trivia page to display general Genshin Questions and buttons wth their answers, a 30 second countdown timer for the question and display of the user's unlocked character (If a favourite character has not been selected, a random character is chosen)
 7. A Slimepedia page for the user to see the image of the character, information unlocked of the character and the 3D model of the character

 Future Features: